CutieCity/guide/docs/self-hosting/object-storage.md

 need from the command you just ran, so feel free to ignore/discard the rest of the output.

-??? tip "Tip - Don't mix up your keys!"
+??? note "Note - Don't mix up your keys!"

     Just like the S3 access key you generated in the previous step, your link-sharing key should be **28 characters** long.
 Take care not to confuse